mkierzenka/SWDevProj/report/doc.md

 ## Status: where you describe what has been done and give an estimate of the work that remains.
-We have decided to use another groups's Sorer implementation, as ours was written in Python and not fully correct.
+We have decided to use another group's Sorer implementation, as ours was written in Python and not fully correct.
 The group was chosen based on the results of our testing in Assignment 5, Part 1 -> https://github.com/yth/CS4500A1P1